256J.54 Minor parents; employment plan.

 Subdivision 1.
 Assessment of educational progress and needs.
 The county agency must document the educational level of each MFIP-S caregiver who is under the age of 20 and determine if the caregiver has obtained a high school diploma or its equivalent.
 If the caregiver has not obtained a high school diploma or its equivalent, and is not exempt from the requirement to attend school under subdivision 5, the county agency must complete an individual assessment for the caregiver.
 The assessment must be performed as soon as possible but within 30 days of determining MFIP-S eligibility for the caregiver.
 The assessment must provide an initial examination of the caregiver's educational progress and needs, literacy level, child care and supportive service needs, family circumstances, skills, and work experience.
 In the case of a caregiver under the age of 18, the assessment must also consider the results of either the caregiver's or the caregiver's minor child's child and teen checkup under Minnesota Rules, parts 9505.0275 and 9505.1693 to 9505.1748, if available, and the effect of a child's development and educational needs on the caregiver's ability to participate in the program.
 The county agency must advise the caregiver that the caregiver's first goal must be to complete an appropriate educational option if one is identified for the caregiver through the assessment and, in consultation with educational agencies, must review the various school completion options with the caregiver and assist in selecting the most appropriate option.

 Subd.
 2. Responsibility for assessment and employment plan.
-For caregivers who are under age 18, the assessment under subdivision 1 and the employment plan under subdivision 3 must be completed by the social services agency under section 257.33.
-For caregivers who are age 18 or 19, the assessment under subdivision 1 and the employment plan under subdivision 3 must be completed by the job counselor.
-The social services agency or the job counselor shall consult with representatives of educational agencies that are required to assist in developing educational plans under section 126.235.
+For caregivers who are under age 18 without a high school diploma or its equivalent, the assessment under subdivision 1 and the employment plan under subdivision 3 must be completed by the social services agency under section 257.33.
+For caregivers who are age 18 or 19 without a high school diploma or its equivalent, the assessment under subdivision 1 and the employment plan under subdivision 3 must be completed by the job counselor or, at county option, by the social services agency under section 257.33.
+Upon reaching age 18 or 19 a caregiver who received social services under section 257.33 and is without a high school diploma or its equivalent has the option to choose whether to continue receiving services under the caregiver's plan from the social services agency or to utilize an MFIP employment and training service provider.
+The social services agency or the job counselor shall consult with representatives of educational agencies that are required to assist in developing educational plans under section 124D.331.

 Subd.
 4. No appropriate educational option.
-If the job counselor determines that there is no appropriate educational option for a caregiver who is age 18 or 19, the job counselor must develop an employment plan, as defined in section 256J.49, subdivision 5, for the caregiver.
-If the county social services agency determines that school attendance is not appropriate for a caregiver under age 18, the county agency shall refer the caregiver to social services for services as provided in section 257.33.
+If the job counselor determines that there is no appropriate educational option for a caregiver who is age 18 or 19 without a high school diploma or its equivalent, the job counselor must develop an employment plan, as defined in section 256J.49, subdivision 5, for the caregiver.
+If the county social services agency determines that school attendance is not appropriate for a caregiver under age 18 without a high school diploma or its equivalent, the county agency shall refer the caregiver to social services for services as provided in section 257.33.

 Subd.
 5. School attendance required. (a) Notwithstanding the provisions of section 256J.56, minor parents, or 18- or 19-year-old parents without a high school diploma or its equivalent must attend school unless: